davidluzhiyun/COMPSCI307D_portfolio/week10_cellsociety_analysis.md

 * Now I am more mindful about what info each class is allowed to access and what should be hidden.
 #### What specific steps can you take to become a better designer?
 * The team workflow and planning is a mess this time.
 I need to facilitate communication within team better.
-And I should definitely make clear how the classes interact.
+And I should definitely make clear how the classes interact in the first place.